conversejs/converse.js/docs/source/index.rst

 Default:  ``false``

-If set to ``true``, sent messages will also be forwarded to other connected XMPP resources (e.g. chat clients) of the same user.
+If set to ``true``, sent messages will also be forwarded to the sending user's bare JID (their Jabber ID independent of any chat clients aka resources).

-This is useful for example if converse.js is running in multiple tabs of the browser and you want sent messages to appear in all of them.
+This means that sent messages are visible from all the user's chat clients, and not just the one from which it was actually sent.

+This is especially important for web chat, such as converse.js, where each browser tab functions as a separate chat client, with its own resource.

-See also `XEP 0297: Stanza Forwarding <http://www.xmpp.org/extensions/xep-0297.html>`_
+This feature uses Stanza forwarding, see also `XEP 0297: Stanza Forwarding <http://www.xmpp.org/extensions/xep-0297.html>`_

+For an alternative approach, see also `message carbons`_.

 fullname
 --------